From Inverness: Glen Affric, Culloden, and Clava Cairns Tour

 This trip is a great fit for history enthusiasts, nature lovers, and small-group travelers who want to explore the Highlands comfortably.
 It’s ideal if you're interested in Scottish culture, want to see iconic landmarks, and enjoy a personal touch on your tour.
 Families with children over 5 will find it manageable, provided they’re prepared for a full day.

 If you prefer a relaxed pace with plenty of time to explore rather than just “drive-by” sightseeing, this tour offers a solid balance.
-It’s not designed for those seeking luxury or a super laid-back experience, but it’s perfect for travelers who want a meaningful, well-organized Highland adventure.
+It’s not designed for those seeking luxury or a super laid-back experience, but it’s great for travelers who want a meaningful, well-organized Highland adventure.

 FAQ